krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 ## Requirements

-- Raspberry Pi 3/4 - these two are mainline supported [^1]
+- Raspberry Pi 3/4 - these two are mainline supported. [^1] I am using Raspberry Pi 4, but the installation should work on rpi3 as well 🤔
 - A SD card with officical [Raspberry Pi OS](https://www.raspberrypi.com/software/) installed
-- A USB drive - make sure no important data on it because we need to wipe it completely
+- A USB drive - make sure there is no important data on it because we need to wipe it completely
 - _optional:_ An external USB SSD

 ## Setup booting from USB on Raspberry Pi

-First of all, we need to update firmwares on Raspberry Pi to make booting from USB feasible. [^2]
+First of all, we need to update the firmware on the Raspberry Pi to make booting from USB feasible. [^2]

 1. Run `sudo rpi-eeprom-update -a` on Raspberry Pi OS and reboot.
 We need a version of 2020 Sep 03 or later.
 2. Run `sudo -E rpi-eeprom-config --edit` and edit `BOOT_ORDER=0xf14`.
 Where